 Distribution of woodland caribou, Southern Mountain population © Parks Canada

-Year 1: Potentially 20 caribou, likely from suitable wild herds in British Columbia, will be moved to the Calgary Zoo’s ranch facility south of Calgary.
+Year 1: Potentially 20 caribou, likely from suitable wild herds in British Columbia, will be moved to a suitable captive rearing site.

 Year 2: The conservation herd would be augmented by an additional 20 wild caribou.

 Year 3: The first yearlings could be translocated from the conservation herd to the wild.